-If the parent disagrees with an action, the parent(s) may file a request for a hearing with the ECELS within fourteen (14) calendar days of the date the Notice of Action was received.
-Upon the filing of a request for a hearing, the intended action shall be suspended until the review process has been completed.
+If the parent disagrees with an action taken by the ECELS in a NOA, the parent(s) may file a request for a hearing with the ECELS within 14 calendar days of the date the NOA was received.
+The ECELS shall document the method of delivery and date the NOA was sent to the parent.

+Upon the filing of a request for hearing, the intended action shall be suspended until the administrative appeal process has been completed, except in the instance of a suspension or expulsion pursuant to EC 8489.1.
 The review process is complete when the appeal process has been exhausted or when the parent(s) abandons the appeal process.

-Within ten (10) calendar days following the receipt of the request for a hearing, the ECELS shall notify the parent(s) of the time and place of the hearing.
+Within 10 calendar days following the receipt of the request for a hearing, the ECELS shall notify the parent(s) of the time and place of the hearing.
 The time and place of the hearing shall, to the extent possible, be convenient for the parent(s).

-The hearing shall be conducted by an administrative staff person who shall be referred to as "the hearing officer".
-The hearing officer shall be at a staff level higher in authority than the staff person who made the contested decision.
+The hearing shall be conducted by an ECELS leadership member who shall be referred to as "the hearing officer."
+The hearing officer shall be at a staff level higher in authority than the staff person who made the contested decision and should not have participated in making the decision being contested.

-The parent(s) or the parent's authorized representative is required to attend the hearing.
-If the parent or the parent's authorized representative fails to appear at the hearing, the parent will be deemed to have abandoned his or her appeal.
+The parent(s) or parent's authorized representative is required to attend the hearing.
+If the parent or the parent's authorized representative fails to appear at the hearing, the parent will be deemed to have abandoned his or her appeal unless the parent can demonstrate to the contractor that they had good cause for their failure to appear, in which case the hearing shall be rescheduled.
 Only persons directly affected by the hearing shall be allowed to attend.

-The ECELS shall arrange for the presence of an interpreter at the hearing if one is requested by the parent(s).
+The ECELS shall arrange for the presence of an interpreter at the hearing, if one is requested by the parent(s), at no cost to the parent.

 The hearing officer shall explain to the parent(s) the legal, regulatory, or policy basis for the intended action.

-During the hearing, the parent(s) shall have an opportunity to explain the reason(s) they believe the ECELS's decision was incorrect.
-The ECELS's staff shall present any material facts omitted by the parent(s).
-The hearing officer shall mail or deliver to the parent(s) a written decision within ten (10) calendar days after the hearing.
+During the hearing, the parent(s) shall have an opportunity to explain the reason(s) they believe the ECELS' decision was incorrect.
+The ECELS' staff shall present any material facts omitted by the parent(s) and the parent(s) shall have the right to respond.

+The hearing officer shall mail or deliver to the parent(s) a written decision within 10 calendar days after the hearing.
+The written decision shall contain procedures for submitting an appeal to the CDE.